agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 As of today, that's changing.
 In this post I put together a series of practice questions like the kind you might see (or be expected to come up with) in a hands-on data interview using the [curated and hosted dataset of California Traffic accidents][switrs_dataset].
-The dataset is avaliable for download from both [Kaggle][kaggle] and [Zenodo][zenodo], and I even have an [example notebook][example_notebook] for how to work with the data entirely online within Kaggle.
+The dataset is available for download from both [Kaggle][kaggle] and [Zenodo][zenodo], and I even have an [example notebook][example_notebook] for how to work with the data entirely online within Kaggle.